 Request an appointment online

 Patrick has essential tremor.
-After hearing Dr. Xie speak at an event, he came the University of Chicago Medicine for deep brain stimulation (DBS).
+After hearing Dr. Xie speak at an event, he came the University of Chicago Medicine for DBS.
 Now he's living without tremors.
 Read Patrick's story.

 Dr. Xie precisely targeted a quiet grouping of neurons and implanted an electrode in Betty Bertram's brain to control the essential tremor afflicting the left side of her body.
 Read Betty's story.

 View a partial list of Dr. Xie's publications through the National Library of Medicine's PubMed online database.